rakyll/go-test-trace/README.md

 ## Usage

 You can use go-test-trace as a drop-in replacement for go test.
-It will generate a distributed trace and export it to a collector available at "127.0.0.1:55680".
+The following example will generate a distributed trace and export it to a collector available at "127.0.0.1:55680".

 ```
 $ go-test-trace ./example